rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 Security tactics are design decisions that directly influence the system's ability to withstand attacks and maintain confidentiality, integrity, and availability (CIA).

 Security tactics can be divided into four main categories: detection, resistance, reaction, and recovery.

+**Detecting Attacks**: The first line of defense in mitigating security threats.

+**Resisting Attacks**: The next line of defense is to withstand the attack and prevent it from exploiting system vulnerabilities.

+**Responding to Attacks**: A timely and effective response is vital to mitigating the damage caused by an attack.

+**Recovering from Attacks**: After a security incident, it is crucial to restore the system to a secure operational state and recover any lost or compromised data.

 ### Detection